 My son likes taking this to school in a thermos (this is the one he uses).
 His thermos holds two cups of soup so I’m freezing 4-cup batches so that he can pull one out of the freezer at the start of the week and have soup for a couple of days.
 I use pyrex containers.
 He’d pack it every day, but I think that’s a little much.

 Another thought – this is a great meal to bring to those in need because it’s little work and such a widely loved recipe.

 Serve it with crusty sourdough and a green salad.
 Hope you enjoy it as much as we do!

 (Amazon links are affiliate – thanks for your support!)

-- Carefully pour half of the soup into a blender and add in the basil leaves.
+2. Carefully pour half of the soup into a blender and add in the basil leaves.
 Pulse until the texture is a little smoother and the basil leaves are chopped and distributed throughout the soup.
-I prefer to keep a little texture in the soup so I don't blend it long, but you can blend it until it's totally smooth if you'd like.
-(See recipe notes if using an immersion blender.)
+I prefer to keep a little texture in the soup so I don’t blend it long, but you can blend it until it’s totally smooth if you’d like.

 3. Pour the blended soup back into the pot over low heat.
 Add in the butter and cream until heated through.
 Season with salt and pepper to taste.
 Enjoy with salad and crusty bread!